 - 1 cup coconut (flaked, sweetened)

-Alternate adding the heavy cream and confectioners sugar, whisking or beating between each - 1 Tbsp of heavy cream, then 1 cup confectioners sugar, then repeat.
+- Alternate adding the heavy cream and confectioners sugar, whisking or beating between each - 1 tablespoon of heavy cream, then 1 cup confectioners sugar, then repeat.

-If the frosting is too thick, drizzle in another Tbsp of heavy cream, whisk/beat some more.
-If it is still too thick, add another Tbsp of heavy cream and repeat until the texture is fluffy and easily spreadable (but not runny).
+- If the frosting is too thick, drizzle in another tablespoon of heavy cream, whisk/beat some more.
+If it is still too thick, add another tablespoon of heavy cream and repeat until the texture is fluffy and easily spreadable (but not runny).